holochain/docs-pages/src/install.md

 ## Using the Holochain dev tools

-You can re-enter the Holonix shell with the same command you used to install it:
+You can re-enter the Holonix shell with the same command you used initially:

 ```bash
 nix-shell https://holochain.love